Why Your Puppy Bites (And Why “No” Doesn’t Work)

 You can't bite and do something else at the same time.
 Teach behaviours that are incompatible with biting:

-Sit - can't bite your hand if they're sitting for a treat
+Sit - they can't bite your hand if they're sitting for a treat

-Go to bed - can't bite your ankles if they're on their mat
+Go to bed - they can't bite your ankles if they're on their mat

 Tug - channels biting drive into a structured game with rules

 When you see the puppy gearing up to bite, cue the incompatible behaviour before they start.
-Prevention, not reaction.
+Think prevention, not reaction.

 The timeline